Learning Resources that Challenge and Engage

 The Learning Pit: A Model for Challenge

-In the CECG LNAP Schools we believe that all learners should be challenged and look forward to being out of their comfort zone.
+In Southern Highlands Community of Schools we believe that empowering learners enables students to embrace challenge.
 The Learning Pit is one of the models we use to describe the process of learning through challenge.

 The Learning Pit works on the principle that learning is a positive struggle.
 Its’ purpose is to reassure, so that learners can take comfort from knowing that challenge is a normal part of the learning process.

 Introducing the Learning Pit model to your students helps create a shared language of learning in your classroom and provides the very best opportunity for your learners to grow – in knowledge, skills and attitudes.

 Thinking about Learning in your Lessons: